World’s Best Pineapple Honey Glazed Ham

 12. Once the cornstarch has dissolved, add your honey.

 13. Then last but not least, you’re going to open your can of pineapples.
 Drain the pineapple juice but reserve 1-1/2 cups of the juice from the canned pineapple slices and add it to the pot.
 Then you’re going to stir in 1/4 cup of cherry juice from the jar of cherries.
 Once everything is well blended, cut the fire off.

 14. Turn the ham over onto it’s sides now, and follow that up by adding your vinegar to pan of ham.

 15. Alright so now we’re going to pin our pineapples and cherries to ham, using toothpicks.
 This is solely for decoration purposes!
 You do not, I repeat DO NOT HAVE TO ADD PINEAPPLES AND CHERRIES to your ham!
 But since we’re using the pineapple juice why waste the pineapples?
 Might as well cook them along with the ham.

 18. Place the ham into the oven.

-19. Base the ham with glaze 2 times during cooking time.
+19. Baste the ham with the glaze 2 to 3 times as it’s cooking.

 20. I baked my 11 lb fully cooked ham for 2 hours.
 The rule of thumb is to cook a partially cooked ham on 350 degrees for 20 minutes per pound and 10 minutes per pound for a fully cooked ham.

-21. Inject the ham (optional) with glaze then serve.
-This is an amazing perfecto ham recipe, you are going to enjoy it!
+21. Inject the ham (optional) with glaze.
+This is to ensure that the ham is full of flavor.
+This is why step 8 isn’t really neccesary.
+This is a perfect ham recipe, and you are going to enjoy it!